-I will persist in using the “Core of Harvest Evangelism”
+I will persist in using the “Core of Harvest Evangelism” NLC pamphlet.

 I will persist in asking them and leading MEN to make a Decision/Commitment

 Heavenly Father, you want me to persevere.
 Make me a man who carries through!